 The annual Gamble Rogers Music Festival will begin at 5 p.m. on Friday, May 6, and continue until 6 p.m. on Sunday, May 8, 2022, bringing three days of music and festivities to St. Augustine's Colonial Quarter.

 Dedicated to commemorating the life and music of Gamble Rogers, the festival is a favorite among those with a passion for balladry, storytelling, and the oral tradition that has shaped American folk music.

-Along with three full days of great music, the Gamble Rogers Festival offers plenty of food and drink available at the Colonial Quarter's restaurants and beverage sales areas, a jam area, and more.
-A children's area features interactive music making, folk arts and crafts demonstrations, and storytelling, making the event ideal for families.
+Along with three full days of great music, the Gamble Rogers Festival offers plenty of food and drink available at the Colonial Quarter's restaurants and beverage sales areas, and a jam area.
+A youth area features interactive music-making and storytelling, ensuring that the event is ideal for families.

-Where: The Colonial Quarter is located at 33 St. George Street, in St. Augustine, FL 32084.
+Where: The Colonial Quarter is located at 33 St. George St. in St. Augustine, FL 32084.

 For more information, please visit here or call (904) 794-4163.